Tag: hear

 ⁜Prayer⁜

-Lord Jesus, your birth, life, death, and resurrection break every human model of success. guide our thoughts to success as you would have us define under the authority and wisdom of God, the Father.
+Lord Jesus, your birth, life, death, and break every human model of success. guide our thoughts to success as you would have us define under the authority and wisdom of God, the Father.
 Amen.

 • Beautiful Words and Songs